notableTieView/IMDbTvShowStatistics/README.md

 * Version 1.1 fixed CSS Bug
 * Version 1.2 added new column User Rank
 * Version 1.4 added highlighting of top and worst episodes
+* Version 1.5 adapted to new id in TV show pages

 ## License
 This script uses third party libraries and is therefore provided under the license [Creative Commons Attribution-NonCommercial 3.0](http://creativecommons.org/licenses/by-nc/3.0/).